MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-crossplat-config-sslcipher.md

 sslciphersuite=<cipher spec>
 ```

-where \<cipher spec\> specifies the ciphers that are allowed, disallowed, and the order in which allowed ciphers are chosen.
+Where \<cipher spec\> specifies the ciphers that are allowed, disallowed, and the order in which allowed ciphers are chosen.

 The format for \<cipher spec\> is the same as the format for the **sslCipherSuite** option in the Apache HTTP Server version 2.0.
 For detailed information, see [SSLCipherSuite Directive](https://go.microsoft.com/fwlink/?LinkId=318052) in the Apache documentation.
 All information on this site is provided by the owner or the users of the website.
 Microsoft makes no warranties, express, implied or statutory, as to the information at this website.